iceyzhou/learngit/readme.txt

-Git is a version control system. bbbbGit is free software start two
+Git is a version control system.
+Git is free software start two